 There are several general habits that can almost guarantee success regardless of your goals.
 It’s been said that successful people merely have successful habits.
 Success takes time, and habits repeat themselves over time.
 Your individual habits each serve to move you closer to success or make success more challenging.

-- Make a to-do list each night.
 Start the day with a bang by having carefully chosen your activities and priorities for the following day.
 You’ll sleep better by having one less thing on your mind.
 You’ll get more done by not spending your morning trying to plan your day.

 No matter what your goal might be, there is one action that is more important than the rest.
 Determine that action and make it your focus until it is complete.
 After making your to-do list, chisel it down to the most important activity and start your day there.
 While others are focused on doing what’s easiest, you’ll be working on what’s most effective.
 The difference is considerable.

-- Get 7-8 hours of sleep.
 Many claim to do just fine on 4-6 hours of sleep, but recent studies have shown that no one is as effective with 6 hours of sleep as they are with 7.
 If you’re getting less than 7 hours each night, you’re under-performing.

 Getting in touch with your spirituality is important to your creativity and the overall balance in your life.
 Fifteen minutes a day provides a nice break and the opportunity to regroup.

 Continue to remind yourself of your objectives.
 Your brain is wonderful at finding solutions, so keep reminding it of the primary challenge in your life.
-Reviewing your goals creates and maintains a target.
+By reviewing your goals, you can maintain a target and ensure success.

-- Review your day each night.
 Imagine how much easier life would be if you avoided making the same mistakes.
 Reviewing your day and acknowledging your successes and failures is an effective way to avoid making the same errors over and over.
 Start with the morning and work sequentially through your day.

 Ask yourself, “What could I have done better?”
 Establish a more effective alternative for the next time.